asonnens/VCF_reader/README.md

 Each variant is output as a row, with the headers:
 Chromosome, Position, Gene, Variant type, Impact, Reference allele, Alternate alleles, Depth coverage, Percent reads supporting reference, Percent reads supporting variants

-When the variant is intergenic, gene is reported as NA.
+Variant types include SNPs, MNPs (multiple nucleotide polymorphisms), insertions and deletions.
+In some cases a variant is labeled as 'complex', which indicates multiple non-consecutive SNPs.

 The Impact describes type of mutation if they occur within a transcriptional unit.
-Categories include insertion, deletion, nonsense, missense, synonymous, within the UTR or a splice site, or intronic.
-In some cases they are labeled as 'complex', which usually indicates multiple SNPs.
-If the mutation is not within a transcriptional unit, it's reported as intergenic.
+Categories include, nonsense, missense, synonymous, within the UTR or a splice site, or intronic.

+There are some instances where ExAc identifies the consequence as 'null', but does not report a gene.
+I originally assumed these were intergenic, but checking a few of these by hand on UCSC suggests that isn't the case.
+These are recorded as "null no gene" in the output.

 When there are multiple variants in the same position, the alleles are reported within the same column, separated by a colon- the percentage of reads supporting each alternate variant allele are also separated by a colon.